perihelios/bash-test/README.md

 introduces a change to BashTest that isn't compatible with your tests.

 You can create this settings file automatically, with default settings.
-The version of the runner scripts will be set to the latest at this time.
+The version of the runner scripts will be set to the latest available.
 The runner scripts will also be downloaded, verified with GPG, and cached, so they are ready for use.